Life insurance pays a set amount of money to a chosen beneficiary if you pass away.

 Through an insurer.
 You can buy life insurance directly through a life insurer, either online or over the phone.

 Via a broker.
 Going through a broker can help you better understand your options and find a policy tailored to your personal circumstances.
-This might be better for someone with more complex needs like a pre-existing condition.
+This might be better for someone with more complex needs, like a pre-existing condition.

 What does life insurance cover?

 The main thing life insurance offers is death cover.
-However, in Australia, providers offer 6 types of insurance that under the term "life insurance."
+However, in Australia, providers offer 6 types of insurance under the term "life insurance."
 You can choose which types of protection you want included in your policy.
 Choosing more cover will make your policy more expensive but can also bring that extra peace of mind.

 Life/Death cover: Pays out a lump sum or instalments to a beneficiary in the event of your death and, in some cases, if you're diagnosed with a terminal illness.
 This is crucial if there are individuals who rely on you financially, particularly if you have a mortgage or other debts to pay off.